ioam/svn-history/topographica-win/create_python_topo/README.txt

 distribution to Topographica users.
 Only if a package is upgraded or added does someone need to go through this procedure.

+Please note: it will trash any existing copy of python that you have installed before (so not a python associated with topographica, but a standalone one).
+It seems you can only have

 (1) Run setup.bat.
 Accept all defaults (they're set programmatically)
     - changing any of the paths will break something.
+You only have to click 'next' or 'finish' whenever prompted.

 (2) As suggested by the script file, check that the new python_topo\
     directory works.